 Step 2: Spot Clean Any Stains or Spills.
 If there are any stains or spills on your sofa, spot clean them using a damp cloth and mild detergent.
 Be sure to test the cleaning solution on an inconspicuous area of the sofa first to ensure that it doesn't cause any discoloration or damage.

 Step 3: Use a Dust Mite Spray.
-Next, use a dust mite spray that is designed to kill mites and their eggs.
+Next, consider using a spray that is designed to kill mites and their eggs.
 Follow the instructions on the label carefully, and be sure to apply the spray to all areas of the sofa, including the frame, cushions, and any other fabric surfaces.

 Step 4: Use a Steam Cleaner.
 After applying the dust mite spray, use a steam cleaner to sanitise and deep clean the fabric of your sofa.
 A steam cleaner will kill dust mites and remove any remaining allergens from the fabric.
 Be sure to follow the manufacturer's instructions for use and take care not to saturate the fabric with too much water.